aignas/pta-roq/data-gen/README.rst

 et al. [Jaranowski2008a]_ paper for explanation of intrinsic and extrinsic parameter classification.

+There is also a speed-up version of the [Ellis2010a]_ formalism presented by [vanHaasteren2012a]_.
+Also, there is a paper by [Petiteau2012a]_, which presents a way how to validate data processing methods by means of injection of new sources and then trying to recover them.

 The original paper is slightly unclear about some of the parameters The parameter names: